After air accidents, survivors grapple with flying again

 Hundreds of hands grappling with oxygen masks.
 Flight attendants warning passengers to brace for impact.
-The plane hurtling toward the unforgiving ground.
+The plane hurtling towards the unforgiving ground.

 How do they do it?